Circular 2016/2: Use and disclosure of employee information

 - the disclosure of information such as information about previous warnings or counselling given to a former employee of the agency, misconduct and sanction decisions, or information about a former employee's conduct that is relevant to a conduct inquiry being conducted by their current agency.

-This would be in addition to the power available to them under regulation 9.2.
+- This would be in addition to the power available to them under section 103.